Student, officer injured in another high school shooting

 OSHKOSH, Wis.
-(AP) - A student and a police officer were wounded Tuesday morning in another shooting at a Wisconsin high school, after the officer confronted the armed student.
+(AP) - A police officer confronted an armed student at a Wisconsin high school Tuesday morning and both were wounded, police said, in the second such shooting at a school in the state in as many days.

-The shooting happened at Oshkosh West High School.
-The student and the officer were wounded and have been taken to hospitals, Oshkosh police said.
+The latest shooting happened at Oshkosh West High School.
+The student and the officer have been taken to hospitals, Oshkosh police said.

-According to police, the armed student confronted the school resource officer and both were injured in the process.
 The Wisconsin Department of Criminal Investigation is leading the case.

 The school was locked down.
 Police said parents would be able to reunite with their children later at Perry Tipler Middle school.